 TIP: If you can, visit on a weekday during the off-season.

-Keep in Mind: Giverny is 45 minutes from central Paris by RER (train).
+Giverny is 45 minutes from central Paris by RER (train).
 Alight at Vernon station and take the 10min shuttle bus (€8 round trip) through the picturesque French countryside to stunning Giverny village.
-The Foundation is closed over the winter months from November – March.
+The Foundation closes the residence and gardens over the winter months from November – March.

 TIP: Go early morning.
 The famous Water Lily bridges always have people standing on them, making it difficult to get a decent shot.
 You can visit Giverny in the morning and admire Monet’s paintings on display at Musée d’Orsay (below) in the afternoon for the full experience!

-Keep in Mind: Each Barcelona city block is 300m long, and the queues at the height of summer easily wind around at least 3 of them.
+Each Barcelona city block is 300m long, and the queues at the height of summer easily wind around at least 3 of them (I saw this with my own eyes!).
 If you don’t buy tickets in advance you’ll have to line up in the scorching sun around 2 hours to get your ticket.
-This then allocates you a time slot that could be several hours away to prevent overcrowding inside… So you double-wait 😖
+This then allocates you a time slot that could be several hours away to prevent overcrowding inside… So you double-wait.

 TIP: Opt for the guided tour.
 The guides are very knowledgeable and go into detail about each area of the basilica as they escort you around.
 Very interesting and informative!
 They’ll also answer any questions you have.
 Don’t miss the museum downstairs, either.

-The world’s largest museum, The Louvre is home to an impressive 403 rooms and 14.5km of corridors displaying priceless collections of artworks and sculptures.no expense was spared creating the building and it was opened in 1793.
+The world’s largest museum, The Louvre is home to an impressive 403 rooms and 14.5km of corridors displaying priceless collections of artworks and sculptures.
+No expense was spared creating the building and it was opened in 1793.
 The ceilings could be artworks within themselves!
-Mona Lisa lives here, too.
+Mysterious Mona Lisa lives here, too.

 TIP: Enter from the underground via the Carrousel du Louvre shopping mall (off Rue de Rivoli and Palais Royale Musée du Louvre Metro station).
 This allows you to skip the massive crowd of people lining up at the iconic Pyramid Entrance on the ground level.

-Keep in Mind: As mentioned previously, see Monet’s private residence in Giverny before you go to fully appreciate his masterpieces.
+As mentioned previously, see Monet’s private residence in Giverny before you go to fully appreciate his masterpieces!

 TIP: Use Entrance C to enter with your pre-purchased ticket and avoid the queue.

 Have you visited any of these attractions without a pre-purchased ticket?
 What was your experience like?
 Comment below!
-If you found this article helpful, please share it over on Facebook, follow me on Instagram or don’t forget to Pin It on Pinterest 📌
+If you found this article helpful, please share it over on Facebook, follow me on Instagram, TikTok or don’t forget to Pin It on Pinterest!

 Until next time,